Kitware/HPCCloud/docs/getting-started.md

 DEMO=1 vagrant up
 ```

 Once the vagrant provisioning process it complete your VM will up and running.

-You can access the HPCCloud application by visting [http://localhost:8888](http://localhost:8888)
+You can then access the HPCCloud application by visiting [http://localhost:8888](http://localhost:8888) and logging in as user `hpccloud` with password `letmein`.

+(Note: you could also register as a new user, but then the preconfigurated "demo_cluster" wouldn't be available, which is provisioned within the Vagrant machine)

 ## Development